nmichlo/msc-research/README.md

 ### Python Example

-The following is a basic working example of disent that trains a BetaVAE with a cyclic beta schedule and evaluates the trained model with various metrics.
+The following is a basic working example of s12045 that trains a BetaVAE with a cyclic beta schedule and evaluates the trained model with various metrics.

 <details><summary><b>💾 Basic Example</b></summary>